arista-netdevops-community/automation_and_telemetry_demo/README.md

 - Convert YANG modules into equivalent YIN module (XML)
 - Generate a tree representation of YANG models for quick visualization

-### clone the openconfig repository
+### Clone the openconfig repository

 ```
 git clone https://github.com/openconfig/public.git
 ls public
 ```

-### move all the yang files from Openconfig to the same directory
+### Move all the YANG files from OpenConfig to the same directory

 ```
 cp public/release/models/*.yang yang_modules/.